CtrlK

 Completeness

-Clearly answers both 'what' (stress-test a product concept by conducting structured interviews with synthetic personas through three adversarial lenses, producing reports with findings, themes, and recommendations) and 'when' (explicit trigger phrases and the general condition of wanting to stress-test a product concept).
+Clearly answers both 'what' (stress-test a product concept by conducting structured interviews with synthetic personas through three adversarial lenses, producing a report with findings, themes, and recommendations) and 'when' (explicit list of trigger phrases plus the broader condition of wanting to stress-test a product concept).

 3 / 3